Taccoform Tutorial Series - Part III

 }

-, but it’s common to use a dedicated healthcheck path like http://www.taccoform.com/health
+Note: the default value is the base path, eg http://www.taccoform.com, but it’s common to use a dedicated healthcheck path like http://www.taccoform.com/health

 - Create an

-for the load balancer public IP address so that you can easily retrieve it.
+outputfor the load balancer public IP address so that you can easily retrieve it.

 output "lb-pub-ip" {